 Funder: NIHR Programme Grants for Applied Research

-Professor Ussher’s teaching focusses on provided lectures on behavioural medicine to undergraduate medical students, including the topics related to smoking cessation, physical activity promotion, obesity and chronic illness.
-He superviesr of BSc research projects in behavioural medicine.
-He lectures on various masters courses and supervises two PhD students.
+Professor Ussher's teaching focusses on provided lectures on behavioural medicine to undergraduate medical students, including the topics of smoking cessation, physical activity promotion, obesity and chronic illness.
+He supervises BSc research projects in behavioural medicine, he lectures on various masters courses and currently supervises two PhD students.